RiftValleySoftware/RVS_PersistentPrefs/README.md

 TEST HARNESS PROJECTS
 -
 There are a number of included test harness applications.
 These cover iOS/iPadOS, macOS, watchOS and tvOS.

+**All Apps Are Localizable**

+The test harness apps are all complete, production-quality apps, designed to demonstrate release-quality implementation of the preferences class.
+They are localizable, and written as "ship-quality" apps.

+**Common Preferences File**

+All the test harnesses will share [the same Preferences Subclass](https://github.com/RiftValleySoftware/RVS_PersistentPrefs/blob/master/RVS_PersistentPrefs_Common_Files/RVS_PersistentPrefs_TestSet.swift).
+This is a fairly simple variant that has the following data types:

+* An Integer *(key: "Integer Value")*.

+* A String *(key: "String Value")*.

+* An Arry of String *(key: "Array Value")*.

+* A Dictionary of String-keyed Any *(key: "Dictionary Value")*.

+* A [Date](https://developer.apple.com/documentation/foundation/date) Object *(key: "Date Object")*.

+It presents [Key-Value Observable](https://developer.apple.com/documentation/swift/cocoa_design_patterns/using_key-value_observing_in_swift) accessors for all of these values, which are directly used in the macOS test harness.

+**The iOS Test Harness**

+[The iOS Test Harness App](https://github.com/RiftValleySoftware/RVS_PersistentPrefs/tree/master/RVS_PersistentPrefs_iOS_TestHarness) is a very simple one-screen app that presents direct interface to edit and view the values in the common prefs instance.
+Additionally, it gives a simple demo of using a [Settings Bundle](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/UserDefaults/Preferences/Preferences.html) to show a "Preferences Pane" in the Settings App.

+The iOS test harness also integrates a watchOS test harness that shares the preferences instance with the device app.